weaversa/cryptol-course/labs/NewModuleSystem/NewModuleSystem.md

 **Exercise**: Now define submodules that implement AES in CBC mode for each AES key size.

-Your solution should pass the following test vectors:
+Your solution should pass the following test vectors [3]:

 ```cryptol
 submodule F_KAT_CBC where